open-telemetry/weaver/docs/specs/multi-registry/multi_registry.md

   - A registry can override the attributes of a group defined in another registry (e.g. `requirement_level`).
   - A registry can override a subset of group fields defined in another registry (list of fields TBD).
 - Overrides defined in a registry are not propagated to the imported semantic conventions.
 - Overrides defined in a registry are visible to registries importing the current registry.
+These attributes and groups overrides are re-exported with some transformations by the local registry.
 - Group reference can't change the type of the group (similar to attribute reference).
 - References to an imported group or attribute are always prefixed with the alias of the imported semantic  convention (e.g. `ref: otel:client.address`).
 The colon is used as a separator between the alias and the group or attribute name.